taylorpaisie/intro-to-git-training/lessons/05_branching_prs.md

 ## ✅ Lesson Checklist

 - [ ] You created a branch and made a commit on it
-- [ ] You pushed the branch to GitHub
+- [ ] You pushed the branch to GitLab
-- [ ] You opened and merged a PR
+- [ ] You opened and merged an MR
 - [ ] Your local `main` is up to date after `git pull`

 ---